8 Tax Tips for Students with Summer Jobs +

 6 Tips to Help Pay Your Tax Bill this Summer

 often get a job in the summer.
-If it's your first job it gives you a chance
+If it's their first job it gives

 to learn about work and paying tax.

-The tax you pay supports your home town, your state and our nation.
+The tax the student pays supports their home town, your state and our nation.

-Here are some tips students should know about summer jobs and taxes:
+Here are 8 tips students should know about summer jobs and taxes:

 and Estimated Tax.
 If you are an employee, your employer withholds tax

 from your paychecks.
 If you are self-employed, you may have to pay estimated